DoTheEvo/ANGRYsearch/README.md

         sudo mkdir /opt/angrysearch

-* go where you downloaded latest release, go deeper inside, copy all the files and the icons folder to /opt/angrysearch
+* go where you extracted a latest release, go deeper inside, copy all the files and the icons folder to /opt/angrysearch

         sudo cp -r * /opt/angrysearch